CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: MVersion**

 The version you want to launch.
-If you launch game using CMLauncher, you don't have to set this property.
-CMLauncher will automatically get version and set this.
+If you launch the game using CMLauncher, you don't have to set this property.
+CMLauncher will automatically get the version and set this.

 ### Session

 **Type: MSession**

-Set username, uuid, access_token of player.
-It is used to connect to online-mode server or realm server. but if you use MSession.GetOfflineSession, you can't connect these servers.
+Set the username, uuid, and access_token of the player.
+It is used to connect to an online-mode server or a realm.
+However, if you use MSession.GetOfflineSession, you can't connect these servers.
-If the value of this property is null, `ArgumentException` will be thrown.
+If the value of this property is null, an `ArgumentException` will be thrown.

 ### JavaPath

 **Type: string**  _Optional_

-Set java path.
-If this property was empty and call `Cml.CreateProcess`, `CreateProcess` method will set this property to `<Your Game Path>/runtime`, check java existence, and download java if it does not exist.
+Sets the java path.
+If this property is empty and you call `Cml.CreateProcess`, the `CreateProcess` method will set this property to `<Your Game Path>/runtime`, makes sure Java is installed, and downloads Java if it doesn't exist.

 ### MaximumRamMb

 **Type: int**  _Optional_

-Set -Xmx JVM parameter.
-It is used to set the maximum heap size of minecraft.
+Sets the `-Xmx` JVM parameter.
+It is used to set the maximum heap size of Minecraft.
 If the value of this property is less than 1, `ArgumentException` will be thrown.
-Default value is 1024.
+The default value is 1024.
 (1 GB)
-_Note: You can't set this property exceeding 1024 in 32bit Java._
+_Note: You can't set this property to any number higher than 1024 when using 32bit Java._

 ### MinimumRamMb

 **Type: int**  _Optional_

-Set -Xms JVM parameter.
-It is used to set the minimum heap size of minecraft.
+Sets the `-Xms` JVM parameter.
+It is used to set the minimum heap size of Minecraft.

 ### VersionType

 **Type: string**  _Optional_

-Set ${version_type}.
-Empty value will set ${version_type} to `TypeStr` property of `MVersion` class.
+Sets ${version_type}.
+An empty value will set ${version_type} to the `TypeStr` property of the `MVersion` class.
 VersionType will be shown bottom left of main menu in minecraft.
 Old minecraft version doesn't support this option.

 ### GameLauncherName

 **Type: string**  _Optional_

-Set ${launcher_name}.
-Empty value will set ${launcher_name} to `minecraft-launcher`, same as default value of mojang launcher.
+Sets ${launcher_name}.
+An empty value will set ${launcher_name} to `minecraft-launcher`, which is the same as the default value of the Mojang launcher.

 ### GameLauncherVersion

 **Type: string**  _Optional_

-Set ${launcher_version}.
-Empty value will set ${launcher_name} to `2`, same as default value of mojang launcher.
+Sets ${launcher_version}.
+An empty value will set ${launcher_name} to `2`, which is the same as the default value of the Mojang launcher.

 ### ServerIp

 **Type: string**  _Optional_

-Connect to server directly when minecraft loading is done.
+Connecting to a server directly when Minecraft is loading is done.
 This option doesn't work in 1.15.
-It is bug of minecraft.
+It's a Minecraft bug.

 ### ServerPort

 **Type: int**  _Optional_

-Set server port of `ServerIp` property. default value is 25565.
+Sets the server port of the `ServerIp` property.
+The default value is 25565.

 ### JVMArguments

 **Type: string[]**  _Optional_

-Set JVM parameter.
-If this property is `null`, Launcher use default JVM parameter.
+Sets the JVM parameters.
+If this property is `null`, the launcher uses the default JVM parameters.
-Default JVM Parameter :
+Default JVM parameters:

     -XX:+UnlockExperimentalVMOptions,
     -XX:+UseG1GC,